 — Warsan Shire

 One of the deadliest places on earth is Central America’s Northern Triangle, which includes El Salvador, Guatemala, and Honduras.
-Since the 1980s, 85% of the immigrants whom have arrived at the US southern border, have been from the Northern Triangle.
+Since the 1980s, 85% of Central American immigrants whom have arrived at the US southern border, have been from the Northern Triangle.
 The dangers people are fleeing have been thoroughly documented for years.
 As the amount of requests for asylum have skyrocketed, fear for ones life, and food insecurity have been found to be the root cause for the mass migration north.
 People are fleeing violence, personal and direct, and immense poverty and food insecurity, caused not only by politically instability but by climate change.

 Credible fear screenings carried out by US asylum officers have found that 82% of women from the Northern Triangle have “a significant possibility of establishing eligibility for asylum or protection under the UN Convention Against Torture Act”.
 At least 50% of migrants are asylum-seeking refugees, many of which are unaccompanied minors, fleeing countries that are plagued by government corruption, poverty, gang violence, sexual assault, and murder.

 Refugees worldwide are granted protection by the UN Refugee Agency UNHCR, which states, “A refugee has the right to safe asylum.
 Refugees should receive at least the same rights and basic help as any other foreigner who is a legal resident, including freedom of thought, of movement, and freedom from torture and degrading treatment.”
 In addition, they have the right not to be deported back to their country of origin if their safety or lives are in jeopardy, this being especially guaranteed for unaccompanied children who have the largest umbrella of protection granted by the UN council.
 However, all refugees are protected by law to seek asylum in the United States upon arrival at the border.